 Take a walking tour

-For the first time visitor to Mexico City, it makes sense to start in the Historic District (Centro Historico in Spanish) and a walking tour is the perfect way to taken in the history and architecture of the colonial capital.
+For the first time visitor to Mexico City, it makes sense to start in the Historic District (Centro Historico in Spanish) and a walking tour is the perfect way to take in the history and architecture of the colonial capital.
 We took a two-hour wander with Estacion Mexico on a pay-as-you-wish tour.
 A walking tour is a great way to start your trip, giving you a brief history of the City, while simultaneously getting orientated with the streets and locations of things you will want to return to later on this trip or another.
 For example, you’ll get a brief glimpse into Museo Templo Mayor, a Mexica (Aztec) archaeological site in the middle of Centro Historico.

 Over years of travel, we’ve clocked up quite a few of the world’s observation decks.
 What I like about the Torre Latinoamerica (apart from surviving some very serious earthquakes) is that its viewing platform isn’t too high.
 Especially in a city prone to poor air quality, you don’t want to get too far away from the rooftops.
 From the 44th floor you can see for miles, and still pick out smaller architectural details.
 The Torre Latinoamerica offers great aerial photo opportunities of the Palacio de Belles Artes, for those of us who don’t carry around a drone.
 The observation deck is open 9am-10pm and will set you back MXN100 for adults (approx. USD5)